dgryski/go-perfbook/performance.md

 can save $15M/year.
 Even a developer spending an entire year to shave off 1% will pay for itself

+In the vast majority of cases, the size and speed of a program is not a concern.
 Easiest optimization is not having to do it.
 The second easiest optimization is just buying faster hardware.